multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 The supported config variables are as follows:

 - `Enabled`: signals whether a driver should be attached when launching the node.
-- `UseAuthorization`: signal whether to use authorization.
+- `UseAuthorization`: signals whether to use authorization.
 For testing purposes it can be set to `false`.
 - `ProxyUrl`: host and port on which the `eventNotifier` will push the parsed event data.
-- `Username`: the username used for authorization.
+- `Username`: the username used for authorization, if enabled.
-- `Password`: the password used for authorization.
+- `Password`: the password used for authorization, if enabled.

 The corresponding config section for enabling the driver: